 - The lessons.
 Think about the experience and your reaction to it.
 What did you learn from the event and from your reaction to it?
 Did the event suggest a development need you should address?
 Do you see a pattern in your reactions?
 Did you react differently than in the past during similar experiences and does that suggest you are making progress or backsliding on a valuable leadership competency?

-So remember, capture the event or experience in objective language, describe your reaction, then note the lessons you might get from it.
-CCL uses journaling as part of almost all our leadership development program experiences and we emphasize with our participants that learning doesn’t come from the “doing” but in the “reflecting on the doing.”
+In short — capture the event or experience in objective language, describe your reaction, then note the lessons you might get from it.
+We use journaling as part of almost all our leadership development program experiences, and we emphasize with our participants that learning doesn’t come from the “doing” but in the “reflecting on the doing.”